yuandi42/dotfiles/README.md

 # Other tips

-In this repo there is a setup script to install my dotfiles. **DO NOT USE IT**.
+In this repo there is a setup script to install my dotfiles. **DO NOT USE IT** unless you use a [patched version of GNU stow](https://github.com/aspiers/stow/pull/70).
 The implementation of `stow --dotfiles` is quite buggy now and cannot handle dot-directory properly.